 Extended Teacher Education Program (ETEP)

-The Certificate of Graduate Study in Proficiency Based Education (PBE) is designed to accommodate educators, and other holders of baccalaureate degrees who wish to obtain a knowledge, skills, and dispositions appropriate for Proficiency Based Education.
-Certificate completers are able to plan effective PBE instruction for their students.
+The Certificate of Graduate Study in Teaching and Assessment Practices to Meet Learning Expectations is designed to accommodate educators, and other holders of baccalaureate degrees who wish to obtain knowledge, skills, and dispositions appropriate for designing curriculum and assessment to meet learning expectations.
+Certificate completers are able to plan effective national, state, or district standards-based instruction and assessment for their students.
 Students who complete program requirements receive official transcript recognition of their work and a certificate from the University.

 Total Required Credits: 12